 Yellow: I used 1 Tablespoon of turmeric to 2 cups boiling water.

-Bluish/Purple: Boil purple cabbage, let sit, strain liquid and use as dye.
+Bluish/Purple: Boil purple cabbage until soft, let sit, strain the liquid and use it for dying the eggs.

-Purplish/Red: Boil red onions, I let mine sit overnight to get a deeper color.
+Purplish/Red: Boil red onions until soft, I let mine sit overnight to get a deeper color.